1) Are you a traditional publisher, or do I have to pay to have my book published by you?

 Proofreading is a final spruce to mop up any other issues.
 Copy edits inevitably find mistakes, and correcting them can cause other hiccups elsewhere in the book.
 A fresh pair of eyes is the best way to spot them—and that’s why you need this final check.

-3) Why do I need to have a website presence?
+3) Why do I need to have a web presence?

 a) Author website